Read our article to learn various tools, websites, and manual methods on how to find phone numbers for sales and lead generation.

 Once you create a template or completed one-page proposal using proper formatting and copywriting techniques and you get used to your new software, you'll have an easier time creating one-page proposals for future prospects and clients.

 Sending a well-crafted one-page proposal has the opportunity to be the final sales action you take to close your deal.
 In just one page, it can drive home the value of your solution and illuminate the specifics of the project, thereby making the prospect feel ready to sign.
-But often, the job isn’t done just yet.
-If the prospect has any questions, be there to answer them and help the prospect gain clarity.
-Give them a taste of how wonderful it is having you as a teammate.
+If the prospect has any questions, be there to answer them and help them gain clarity.
+Read our guide on how to close a deal for steps and strategies to get your prospect to commit to the purchase.